JulioZanette/aws-devops-toolkit/README.md

 # AWS DevOps Tooling

 ---
-A quickstart Docker Container for DevOps on the AWS Cloud.
+A quickstart Docker Container for DevOps on AWS.

 **Base Image:**
 - alpine:latest